Uh La La La: Critical reception

-AllMusic editor Tom Demalon described the song is a "jaunty, infectious number that leans a bit more to pop".
-Larry Flick from Billboard wrote that "without question, "Uh La La La" is as infectious as they get—just perfect for those hot and steamy summer nights.
+AllMusic editor Tom Demalon complimented the song is a "jaunty, infectious number that leans a bit more to pop".
+Larry Flick from Billboard magazine wrote, "Without question, 'Uh La La La' is as infectious as they get—just perfect for those hot and steamy summer nights.
 And producer Roberto Zanetti (more commonly known as Robyx) is in ultra-fine form here.
 In a perfect world, this would surely be a hit."
-A reviewer from Music & Media stated that the song "sounds like a surefire summer hit; a simple sunny melody, a catchy sing-a-long refrain ("Uh la la la, I love you baby"), a stomp/clap rhythm, some nice shuffle beats and a touch of rap.
-Another sign of success is that the song has already inspired a copy-cat version (2 Eivissa's "Oh La La La" (...) which samples Crystal Waters' "Gypsy Woman")."
-Juha Soininen viewed it as "a slow, reggaeish downtempo" in his 2020 book Move Your Body (2 The 90's).
+Pan-European magazine Music & Media stated that the song "sounds like a surefire summer hit; a simple sunny melody, a catchy sing-a-long refrain ("Uh la la la, I love you baby"), a stomp/clap rhythm, some nice shuffle beats and a touch of rap.
+Another sign of success is that the song has already inspired a copy-cat version (2 Eivissa's 'Oh La La La' [...] which samples Crystal Waters' 'Gypsy Woman')."
+A reviewer from Music Week gave "Uh La La La" three out of five, writing that this "bouncy, piano-driven pop house tune by 25-year-old Italian diva Alexia [...] has enough camp appeal to enjoy wider success."
+In his 2020 book, Move Your Body (2 The 90's), Juha Soininen described it as "a slow, reggaeish downtempo [track]".

 Chart performance

-"Uh La La La" was a major hit on the charts on several continents, becoming one of Alexia's most successful songs to date.
-In Europe, it peaked at number-one in Spain and number four in the singer's native Italy, with a total of 19 weeks inside the Italian singles chart.
-Additionally, the song made it to the top 10 also in Austria, Finland (number two), Ireland, Scotland, Sweden and the United Kingdom.
+"Uh La La La" was a major hit on the charts on several continents, becoming one of Alexia's most successful songs and a summer hit in Europe in 1997.
+It peaked at number-one in Spain and number four in the singer's native Italy, with a total of 19 weeks inside the Italian singles chart.
+Additionally, the song was a top-10 hit also in Austria (6), Finland (2), Ireland (5), Scotland (9), Sweden (5) and the United Kingdom.
 In the latter, it reached number ten in its first week on the UK Singles Chart, on March 15, 1998.
-Additionally, "Uh La La La" went on becoming a top 20 hit in France, Iceland, the Netherlands and Switzerland.
-On the Eurochart Hot 100, it charted in the top 30, reaching number 22 in September 1997.
-Outside Europe, it peaked at number 17 in Australia, number 30 in New Zealand and number 39 in Canada.
+It spent a total of nine weeks within the UK Top 100.
+Additionally, "Uh La La La" went on becoming a top-20 hit in France, Iceland, the Netherlands and Switzerland.
+On the Eurochart Hot 100, it charted in the top 30, reaching number 22 in September 1997, after 13 weeks on the chart.
+Outside Europe, it peaked at numbers 17 and 30 in Australia and New Zealand, respectively, and number 39 in Canada.

 The single earned a gold record in France and Sweden, with a sale of 250,000 and 15,000 units.